-While the primary on-call engineer answers pages at any time of the day for a week, the secondary on-call engineer's main job is to make the primary on-call engineer's life easier.
-They can assist primary with investigations when a particularly bad incident occurs, but their main focus should be improving service reliability (by improving the codebase) and generally ensuring primary doesn't get paged each week for the same reason.
+While the primary on-call engineer answers pages at any time of the day for a week, the secondary on-call engineer's role is to make the primary on-call engineer's life easier.
+They can assist primary with investigations when a particularly bad incident occurs, but their main focus should be improving service reliability (by improving the codebase/writing tests, fixing flaky alerts, deleting unactionable alerts) and generally ensuring primary doesn't get paged each week for the same reason.

 While in the past we've had secondary on-call for only one week at a time, we found that due to ramp up time, a month of secondary on-call worked better.

 As secondary on-call doesn't answer pages overnight, you can typically assign newer engineers to the role so they get familiar with your team's documentation and runbooks, and can help improve them further.